jonringer/to-dev-shell-proposal/README.md

   propagatedBuildInputs = mergeInputs "propagatedBuildInputs";
   propagatedNativeBuildInputs = mergeInputs "propagatedNativeBuildInputs";

+  # Avoid explicit checkout, and assume that shell will be used on source in repo
+  src = null;

   shellHook = lib.concatStringsSep "\n" (lib.catAttrs "shellHook"
     (lib.reverseList inputsFrom ++ [ attrs ]));